Uranium Mining and Milling: The Facts on a Well-Regulated Industry

 Once an application has been received, the CNSC initiates a licensing process that provides several opportunities for public involvement.
-The CNSC emphasizes public engagement and participation, and members of the public are welcome to observe Commission Tribunal hearings and meetings in person, watch them online or formally participate as intervenors.
+The CNSC emphasizes public engagement and participation, and members of the public are welcome to observe Commission hearings and meetings in person, watch them online or formally participate as intervenors.

 The CNSC also responds to invitations from communities to talk about its role in the regulation of uranium mining.
 The CNSC is open to discussions and public meetings related to any of its regulated activities, such as proposed or current uranium mining and milling facilities.

 In addition to public participation, the CNSC has a duty to consult with Aboriginal Peoples, whose established or potential treaty rights may be affected by nuclear facilities or activities.